 Budgetary control is maintained at the function/object level.
-Each principal and department head is responsible for their respective budget.
-No expenditures are authorized that are in excess of budgetary appropriations.
-As with any projection, however, changes to appropriations are necessary in order to meet critical needs or changing circumstances as they are identified.
+Each principal and department head are responsible for their respective budget.
+No expenditures are authorized that are more than budgetary appropriations.
+As with any projection, however, changes to appropriations are necessary to meet critical needs or changing circumstances as they are identified.
 Therefore, budget amendments are prepared periodically and submitted to the School Board for approval.
 This allows the best use of limited resources.
 Final amendments to each fund are prepared at year-end to complete the budgetary cycle.